Waziup/waziup.io/content/research-innovation/projects/KijaniSpace/index.md

 ## Empowering Climate-Smart Agriculture with Copernicus and IoT Innovations for Smallholder Farmers in Africa

 KijaniSpace (GreenSpace in Swahili) is a collaborative AU-EU initiative that leverages Copernicus Earth observation data and IoT for climate-smart agriculture in Africa.
 By integrating Copernicus data with local IoT systems, the project aims to enhance agricultural practices with two key programs: a Training Program for skill-building and product creation, and an Innovation Program for SMS-based experiments.
-Through its KijaniBox—a Space-IoT solution box—KijaniSpace enables accessible tools for sustainable development, targeting economic growth and green job creation in Africa and Europe.
+Through its SpaceIoTBox—a Space-IoT solution box—KijaniSpace enables accessible tools for sustainable development, targeting economic growth and green job creation in Africa and Europe.

 ### Vision
 The vision of KijaniSpace project is to extend the use of Copernicus Earth observation data for the application of climate-smart agriculture in Africa to regional research and innovation development.
 To enhance the use of Copernicus data by local African stakeholders, we have proposed several practical but innovative approaches